Brendan Kiernan: Harrogate Town

+Won the FA Trophy at Wembley and scored the clubs first professional hatrick v Cambridge.

 Walsall

 Kiernan joined League Two side Walsall on a two-year contract on 1 July 2021.
 In November 2021 it was revealed that he was training to become a counsellor, and also acted as a mentor to young players released by clubs.

 On 21 July 2022, Kiernan signed for Grimsby Town on loan until January 2023.
 On 24 January 2023, Grimsby decided against extending the loan deal for Kiernan, he had played 28 times in all competitions for the Mariners.

+At Grimsby he was part of their historic run to the FA cup quarter final scoring 2 memorable goals against Plymouth on the way.